SAP-archive/teched2020-DEV161/exercises/ex6/README.md

 After completing these steps, you will have tested the app with data fetched from a real backend.

-If the preview does not respond, you probably need to unexpose ports.

 1. Right-click any folder within the `productsinventory` folder, e.g. the `webapp` folder, and select *Preview Application*.
     <br><br>![](images/2020-10_BAS_Preview_Application_Start-1_.jpg)<br><br>